info-telecom-strasbourg/codeGenerator/README.md

-# code-generator
+# library-ITS
-The objective of this project is to develop a tool allowing to easily create and visualize a C ++ project.
-The idea is to accelerate the development of the project, to have a better overview of its progress, and to avoid the coding of regularly used functions.
+The objective of this project is to develop a library of functions in several languages, so as to be able to reuse these functions directly in other projects without having to recode them.